Guitar neck shim placement-bridge side of neck pocket

 Is it always required to use guitar neck shims whenever fitting a new bolt-on neck?

-No. If after installing the neck and adjusting the truss rod you see
+No. If after installing the neck and adjusting the truss rod you see better action is needed, use a shim.
+You can set your action string height better and lower when you use a shim.

 You will need one, because the likelihood of a new bolt-on neck fitting exactly right just doesn’t happen.
 It’s up to us to “make it happen”.